steinbergmedia/midiremote-userscripts/README.md

 > **NOTE**: Scripts are written in the **[ES5](https://www.w3schools.com/js/js_es5.asp)** version of **JavaScript**

+# How to work with this repository

+!v Make a fork of steinbergmedia/midiremote-userscripts !v Regulary do “fetch and merge” from the upstream repo (steinbergmedia/midiremote-userscripts) to stay in sync.
+!v Rename your existing …/Driver Scripts/Local folder to something else (like Local_backup) !v Create a new empty folder Local to replace it
+!v Clone your forked repository inside the newly created empty Local folder !v Copy your existing scripts from within the Local_backup folder into the Local folder !v Still use the parent folder of Local, the Drive Scripts folder, as the workspace folder in Visual Studio Code !v Make commits/pushes to your forked repo
+!v Make pull request to the upstream repo (steinbergmedia/midiremote-userscripts)

 # Basic Concept

 > The **MIDI Remote API Script** acts as a mediator between a Hardware Controller and Cubase / Nuendo